 The state of Colorado offers one of the most aggressive incentives for plug-in electric vehicles in the country.
-Through the end of 2016, the state offers up to a $6,000 tax credit for the purchase of a new light-duty EV based on battery size.
-But beginning in 2017, the tax credit becomes a standard $5,000 for all light-duty EVs and can be applied at the time of purchase by assigning the tax credit to a financing entity.
+The state offers a standard $5,000 tax credit for all light-duty EVs and can be applied at the time of purchase by assigning the tax credit to a financing entity.
 A $2,500 instant tax credit can also be applied to 2-year minimum leases of new EVs.

 Overall, costs and benefits of EVs compared to gasoline vehicles include: